wavemaker/docs/learn/how-tos/create-prefab-with-partials.md

 ![WebPartialDeviceConfiguration](/learn/assets/webPartialDeviceConfig.png)

-Preview the App.
+7. Preview the App.
 The Laptop view shows us the Data Table, which is inside `webPartial`.

 ![WebView](/learn/assets/webPartialPreview.png)

-You can have different partials for different viewports and keep your code segregated.

 ### Partial for Mobile